-- 7.1 It is unlawful for any person to sell, offer for adoption, or give away any dog or cat over 3 months of age unless such animal has been vaccinated against rabies as prescribed by this program. - 7.2 Licensed veterinarian clinics, the Animal Shelter, and Animal Welfare Organizations incorporated and operated under section 501(c)(3) of the Internal Revenue Code are not required to vaccinate an animal in their care, but may not sell, adopt or give away an unvaccinated animal.
-If necessary, an alternative to vaccination at the time of sale, adoption or gift of the animal, the organization shall provide a rabies voucher to the person acquiring the unvaccinated animal.
-The voucher shall be redeemable for a rabies vaccination with or without an additional charge.
-The voucher shall contain the name, address and other contact information necessary to contact the owner of the animal.
-A copy of the voucher shall be provided to the Department for follow-up.
-The issuer of the rabies voucher shall notify the
+- 7.1It is unlawful for any person to sell, offer for adoption, or give away any dog, cat or ferret over 3 months of age unless such animal has been vaccinated against rabies as prescribed by this program. - 7.2Licensed veterinarian clinics, the Animal Shelter, and Animal Welfare Organizations incorporated and operated under section 501(c)(3) of the Internal Revenue Code are not required to vaccinate an animal in their care, but may not sell, adopt or give away an unvaccinated animal.